mendonk/crank-that-pydocs/README.md

 # crank-that-pydocs

-Scrape website text to a faiss db and query that db with a chatbot.
+Scrape website text to a local faiss db and query that db with a chatbot.

 To dos:
 1. Add the model as a dependency instead of a manual download.
 2. Error control and logging.
 3. Fine-tune model for better results or replace altogether.
+4. Make the chat stay open.

 ## Download llama 2